Legal and Compliance

 7.2 Roles and responsibilities

-• ConnectWise and N-able act as our sub-processors under their own data processing agreements.
-These agreements reflect UK GDPR Article 28 requirements and include appropriate security, confidentiality and sub-processor controls. connectwise.com+1
+ConnectWise, N-able and SentinelOne act as our sub-processors under their own data processing agreements.
+Those agreements reflect the requirements of Article 28 UK GDPR and include appropriate security, confidentiality and sub-processor controls.

 7.3 International transfers

-• The UK Information Commissioner's Office approved International Data Transfer Addendum to the EU Standard Contractual Clauses. connectwise.com
+- The UK International Data Transfer Addendum to the EU Standard Contractual Clauses, as approved by the Information Commissioner's Office.

-We review ConnectWise and N-able's security and privacy documentation regularly and keep records of the data processing arrangements.
+We review our processors' security and privacy documentation regularly and keep records of the data processing arrangements in place.

 7.4 How this affects you

 Your rights under UK data protection law continue to apply to data held in these systems.
 Requests to exercise your rights should be made to us as controller or to your employer where your employer is the controller.
-We will work with ConnectWise and N-able where necessary to respond to those requests.
+We will work with our processors where necessary to respond to those requests.

 We may use third party tools on the site such as analytics, security and social media plugins.
 These providers act as processors or independent controllers depending on the integration.

-Where our website includes links to or plugins for third party sites such as Facebook, LinkedIn, X (Twitter) or others, your use of those services is subject to their own privacy notices and cookie policies.
+Where our website includes links to or plugins for third party sites such as Facebook, LinkedIn, X (formerly Twitter) or others, your use of those services is subject to their own privacy notices and cookie policies.
 You should review those notices before using such services.

 Where these tools set cookies that are not strictly necessary we will seek your consent through our cookie controls.